Accurate halo mass functions from the simplest excursion set theory: Comparison with simulations

 \subsection{Scale-free cosmology}

 The dotted curves in Fig.~\ref{fig:hmf_demo} compare our results to mass functions derived from cosmological simulations.
 We use the publicly available halo catalogues for the scale-free simulations of \citet{2015ApJ...799..108D}, which are part of the Erebos simulation suite \citep{2020ApJS..251...17D}.
 There are four simulations, initialized with power spectra $P(k)\propto k^n$ with $n=-1$, $-1.5$, $-2$, and $-2.5$, although we only represent two of them in Fig.~\ref{fig:hmf_demo}.
 These simulations involve dark matter particles only and adopt flat, matter-dominated (Einstein-de Sitter) cosmologies.
-We use the $M_{200}$ halo mass definition, i.e., the mass of the halo-centred sphere that has density 200 times the cosmological average, and we count only field haloes (as opposed to subhaloes).
-Note that the simulated mass functions in Fig.~\ref{fig:hmf_demo} depend on the window function only because they are expressed in units of the characteristic mass scale $M_*$ (on which the rms variance of $\delta$ is 1), which depends on the window function.
+Catalogued haloes are identified with the \textsc{rockstar} halo finder \citep{2013ApJ...762..109B}, and the calculation of their masses is described by \citet{2020ApJS..251...17D}.
+We use the $M_{200}$ mass definition, which is the mass enclosed within a sphere centred on the halo's inner cusp, where that sphere is the largest one that encloses average density 200 times the cosmological average.
+We consider only field haloes (as opposed to subhaloes).\footnote{Halo mass functions from the same simulations were previously analysed by \citet{2020ApJ...903...87D}.
+While scale-free simulations are less widely studied, mass functions from $\Lambda$CDM simulations in the same \citet{2020ApJS..251...17D} suite were shown by \citet{2021MNRAS.500.3309M} to agree with a wide range of independent simulations.} Note that the simulated mass functions in Fig.~\ref{fig:hmf_demo} depend on the window function only because they are expressed in units of the characteristic mass scale $M_*$ (on which the rms variance of $\delta$ is 1), which depends on the window function.